 When security best practices are neglected, seemingly safe websites and applications can become shockingly vulnerable.
 Unfortunately, security settings are often left in default mode, thereby preventing websites from achieving the maximum protection that they require in today's threat-filled digital environment.

 Misconfigurations can arise at any level, such as application servers or network services.
 Often, they occur because unnecessary features (such as ports or accounts) are enabled.
-Out-of-date software is also a key problem.
+Out-of-date software is also a notable problem.

 Common misconfigurations can lead to many types of attacks, such as cross-site scripting or command injection.
 Even web application firewalls (WAFs) can be misconfigured, so there's no level of caution or oversight that goes too far.